Your browser does not support iframes.

-To look into some tricks pertaining to quants, speed maths holds a greater influence.
+To look into some Tips pertaining to quants, speed maths holds a greater influence.

-Never mug up the formulae, instead, understand the basic concepts and some tricks to solve quicker.
+Never mug up the formulae, instead, understand the basic concepts and some Tips to solve quicker.

 CAT assesses the logical thinking aptitude of the candidates, and the CAT Data Interpretation (DI) and Logical Reasoning (LR) section of the test is closest in resemblance to the kind of problems one might face as a manager.
 This section tests your decision-making ability and speed using limited input.